-You can set your LivePlan forecast so it reflects either a calendar year or a fiscal year.
+You can set your LivePlan forecast to reflect either a calendar or a fiscal year.
 When you set your forecast start date to January, LivePlan will automatically create a calendar year forecast, with each year running from January through December in the same year.

 When you have a fiscal year forecast, the fiscal years are labeled according to the year in which they end.
-Using the previous example, with a forecast starting in October 2022, the fiscal year would end in September 2023, and that would label it as Fiscal Year 2023.
-All financial statements and tables will display that year as "FY2023," as shown below:
+Using the previous example, with a forecast starting in October 2023, the fiscal year would end in September 2024, which would label it Fiscal Year 2024.
+All financial statements and tables will display that year as "FY2024," as shown below:

 When to use a fiscal year